-So, how to start here ?
-I think it would be the best if I would shortly sum up the storyline, so that those of you who do not know this flick shall have a better overview.
+So, how to start?
+I think it would be best to summarize the storyline briefly so that those of you who do not know this flick will have a better overview.
 And, the corresponding storyline is introduced rather quickly here: we can see how a young boy named Alec (Kelly Reno) is on a boat trip with his father.

-One day he notices a big black horse, which is held in captivity by some men on the ship.
-He brings him some pieces of sugar; however – there is not much time left for an animal friendship to become developed.
-Since it seems like the boat went on a riff, and is sinking rapidly now.
-Unfortunately the boy gets separated from his father, and is already about to drown – when the black horse comes into play.
-Together they finally strand on a lonely island, somewhere in the middle of nowhere… and: this is where the story actually begins.
+One day, he notices a big black horse held in captivity by some men on the ship.
+He brings him some pieces of sugar; however – there is not much time left for an animal friendship to develop since it seems like the boat hit a reef and is rapidly sinking.
+Unfortunately, the boy gets separated from his father and is about to drown, when the black horse comes into play.
+Together they finally strand on a lonely island, somewhere in the middle of nowhere… and this is where the story actually begins.

 Kelly Reno plays the young boy who strands on an island…

-Of course, I do not know much about the production backgrounds here, unfortunately there has not been any “making of” on the german DVD that I bought – I just like to ask HOW they shot the whole thing in general.
+Of course, I do not know much about the production background here.
+Unfortunately, there has not been any “making of” on the German DVD that I bought.
+I’d like to ask [the creative people] HOW they shot the whole thing in general.
 Because the horse obviously is a real one, which seems to be kind of wild and full of temperament – and has a lot of contact with the actor Kelly Reno, even when there is a lot of movement in the scenes.
-Just remarkable – however I am sure that they took a lot of safety precautions here.
-But this is one thing that you would not notice – the whole thing seems to be as real as it can get.
-Such as for the camera handling – there a lot of great shots within.
-And, special for this period of time: rather fast cutting also.
-But it is not too hectical at all.
-However, Kelly Reno just did an outstanding job here.
-It is his appereance that makes this film working like it is.
+It’s just remarkable.
+However, I am sure that they took a lot of safety precautions here.

 A deep friendship between a boy and a horse is developing…